2025 Federal Election: Commitment Tracker

 Image: Electorate of Macnamara

-Advocacy Items
+Advocacy items

 The Priority Project Opportunities document outlined major initiatives within the municipality where Council sought Federal Government partnership for funding and delivery.
 This document was presented to candidates contesting the seat of Macnamara, encouraging them to incorporate these priorities into their election platforms.